springernature/frontend-playbook/accessibility/house-style.md

 - WebAim's [WAVE toolbar](https://chrome.google.com/webstore/detail/wave-evaluation-tool/jbbplnpkjmmeebjpijfedlgcdilocofh) for Chrome evaluates accessibility in place on the page.
 - Check colour contrast compliance with Jonathan Snook's [Colour Contrast Checker](https://snook.ca/technical/colour_contrast/colour.html#fg=33FF33,bg=333333).

 *Caveat:* None of these tools on their own will catch every error.
 Even by combining all of them, it's still possible to produce an inaccessible webpage.
 Terrill Thompson [compared several of the most popular tools](http://terrillthompson.com/blog/730) which should give you some idea of the scale of the problem.
+The Government Digital Service also [conducted their own tool audit](https://accessibility.blog.gov.uk/2017/02/24/what-we-found-when-we-tested-tools-on-the-worlds-least-accessible-webpage/).

 You MUST NOT rely on accessibility tools as your sole safeguard for accessibility testing.

 #### Assistive technology